mingzhi2004/Derf/DNA model/README.md

-# DNA Model (Caduceus/Hyena) with Derf
+# DNA Model (Caduceus/Hyena)

-This guide provides instructions for reproducing the genomic sequence modeling experiments with Derf as presented in our paper.
+This guide provides instructions for reproducing the genomic sequence modeling experiments as presented in our paper.
+We provide implementations with Derf (our proposed function), DyT, and LayerNorm.
 Follow the steps below to set up the environment, train the model, and evaluate the results.

 ## Installation